Antisemitism in Europe: Slovenia

-On 15 April 2009, the public broadcaster RTV Slovenija published an article about Adolf Hitler where they wrote: "...
-17 million people were killed automatically, among them probably 6 million Jews...."
-After being criticized for denying the number of Jewish victims, they changed the article.
-No official statement or explanation was made by RTV.

-On 31 January, RTV again made controversial statements about the Holocaust and Israel, during the news.
-After showing the video of the liberation of Auschwitz, a TV reporter called the surviving Jews "successor of the terror who abuses the innocent people in a ghetto called Gaza with excessive brutal force".
-They ended an article with a statement, "when victim becomes a criminal."
-They also stated that Jews are abusing the meaning of Holocaust for political reasons.

 Spain

 Jews in Islamic-occupied Spain, Al-Andalus, were second-class dhimmis who were targeted in pogroms such as the 1066 Granada massacre.
 In 1492, via the Alhambra Decree, King Ferdinand and Queen Isabella ordered the expulsion of an estimated 800,000 Jews from the country, and thus put an end to the largest and most distinguished Jewish community in Europe.
 The coercive baptisms eventually produced the phenomenon of the conversos (Marranos), the Inquisition, and statutes of "blood purity" five centuries before the race laws in Nazi Germany.
 From the end of the nineteenth century, Jews have been perceived as conspirators, alongside the notion of a universal Jewish conspiracy to control the world.
 Following the Soviet revolution and the founding of the Spanish Communist Party in 1920, such "anti-Spanish forces" were primarily identified with the "destructive communist virus," often considered to be guided by the Jews.

 During the Spanish Civil War, the alliance between Franco's faction and Nazi Germany opened the way for the emergence of antisemitism in the Spanish Right.
 It was during the 1960s that the first Spanish neo-fascist and neo-Nazi groups appeared, such as CEDADE.
 Later on, the Spanish neo-Nazis attempted to use antisemitic discourse to explain the political transition to democracy (1976–1982) following the death of General Franco.
 It drew on the same ideas that had been expressed in 1931 when the Second Spanish Republic was proclaimed – that political turning points could be explained as the result of various "intrigues".
 From 1948 until 1986, Israel was not recognized by Spain, and Israel and Spain had no diplomatic ties.
 In 1978, Jews were recognized as full citizens in Spain, and today the Jewish population numbers about 40,000 – 1 percent of Spain's population, 20,000 of whom are registered in the Jewish communities.
 The majority live in the larger cities of Spain on the Iberian Peninsula, North Africa or the islands.